Insight

 It is worth pointing out that Discretionary Trusts have other key features such as:-

-A: They give a particular beneficiary (known as the Life Tenant) the legal right to receive the income from trust assets and to use property comprised in, the trust.
+A: Life Interest Trusts give a particular beneficiary (known as the Life Tenant) the legal right to receive the income from trust assets and to use property comprised in the trust.
 This right normally lasts throughout the beneficiary’s lifetime.

 If the Settlor has concerns about trustees giving effect to their wishes, this can often by a useful mechanism as it gives the person in question a fixed entitlement.
-The trust specifies what happens on the Life Tenant’s death (or in other circumstances) so it gives an element of certainty for the Settlor.
+The trust specifies what happens on the Life Tenant’s death (or in other circumstances) so it gives an element of certainty for the Settlor that the trust assets will end up with the beneficiaries the Settlor favours.

 The trustees still have the responsibility of safeguarding the assets for the Life Tenant and beneficiaries who receive the trust assets after the Life Tenant’s interest ends.

-Life Interest Trusts have broadly speaking the same tax consequences as a Discretionary Trust.
+Life Interest Trusts have broadly speaking the same tax consequences as a Discretionary Trust, although different tax consequences apply where a Life Interest Trust is set up in a will.

 An example of when this has worked in practice